SamG-01/NeutrinoFlux/README.md

 Predicts the yearly rate of neutrino events in the IceCube Neutrino Observatory at the south pole.

 ## Basic Usage
-As a quick example, the code below computes the yearly rate of electron neutrinos from astrophysical sources, from all zenith angles (relative to the north pole at 0 radians, with the south pole at the origin), for energies between $10^{13}$ and $10^{21}$ eV.
+As a quick example, the code below computes the yearly rate of electron neutrinos from astrophysical sources, from all zenith angles (relative to the north pole at $\theta = 0$ radians, with the south pole at the origin), for energies between $10^{13}$ and $10^{21}$ eV.

 ```python
 import numpy as np